 Requirements for the B.A. or B.S. with a Minor in History.
 To earn the Bachelor of Arts or Bachelor of Science degree with a major in Bible & Theology and a minor in History, students must complete the following degree components:

-'''

-Arts & Sciences Core for B.A. or B.S.
-(46) 43 credits
+Arts & Sciences Core (46) 43 credits

 Bible & Theology Major 33 credits

-'''

-General Electives 27 credits History Minor 21 credits
+General Electives 27 credits

+History Minor 21 credits

+TOTAL: 124 credits